baShMarin/baShMarin/README.md

-### Hi there 🙌 I hope you find useful my public repos.
+### Hi there ✌️I'm M.Marin I hope you find useful my public repos.
  - 🔭 I’m currently studying on MasterD, MasterMind.
  - 🌱 I’m currently learning Ethical Hacking and OSCP.
  - 👯 I’m looking to collaborate on new projects